akashdip2001/video-to-QR/README.md

 ## 📚 **Conclusion**

 **QRVideoSlicer** is a unique, practical tool built for modern-day versioning and distribution challenges involving large video files.
 Its focus on interactivity, automation, and data preservation makes it ideal for learning purposes and real-world utility.

+---

+## 🎯 Need Future Upgrade

+- If user want - add passward when Increft & pass must requird to Export.
+- add a Output folder for Output videos.
+- Fix error handaling.